21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

 In such an extreme environment, limited ingredients are available, and seasonality — as well as preserving the ingredients that are available during the few times of abundance — plays a huge role in Finnish cuisine.

-My favorite place to eat in Rovaniemi is Gustav Kitchen & Bar.
-They have small dishes ranging from €20-25, all utilizing local Finnish ingredients.
-An even better deal is their lunch menu which costs about about €15 for your choice of a freshly-prepared lunch plate and unlimited salads, bread, butter, and cookies.
-On my last visit I ordered Arctic chair with a fennel salad as my main.
+But the even better deal is their lunch menu which costs about about €15 for your choice of a freshly-prepared lunch plate (usually two options — one non-vegetarian and one vegetarian) and unlimited salads, bread, butter, and cookies.
+On my last visit I ordered Arctic char with a fennel salad as my main.

 If you have a special occasion, you can reserve one of their two heated igloos.
 There is no additional charge for reserving one of the igloos, but they require a minimum 200€ spend, and can fit a party of up to six.